microsoft/ML-For-Beginners/Introduction/3-fairness/README.md

 # Fairness in Machine Learning

-[Illustration “black box” here]
+TODO: Illustration “black box” here

 ## [Pre-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/5/)

 ## Introduction

-You are about to learn machine learning to make our lives better— your future systems and models may be going to be involved in the everyday decision-making, such as health care system or fraud detection.
-So, it is important that they work well in providing fair outcomes for everyone.
+In this curriculum, you will start to discover how machine learning can and is impacting our everyday lives.
+Even now, systems and models are involved in daily decision-making tasks, such as health care diagnoses or detecting fraud.
+So it is important that these models work well in order to provide fair outcomes for everyone.

-Imagine when the data you are using disproportionally represented, or lacks certain demographics, such as race, gender, political view, religion, etc. Or when the output is interpreted to favor some demographic.
-What is the consequence of the application?
+Imagine what can happen when the data you are using to build these models lacks certain demographics, such as race, gender, political view, religion, or disproportionally represents such demographics.
+What about when the model's output is interpreted to favor some demographic?
+What is the consequence for the application?

 In this lesson, you will:

-- Raise your awareness of importance of fairness in ML
+- Raise your awareness of importance of fairness in machine learning
 - Learn about fairness-related harms
 - Learn about unfairness assessment and mitigation

 ## Prerequisite